Different Types of Overhead Garage Doors

 What Are the Different Types of Commercial Overhead Doors to Consider?

-Rolling Doors aka Coiling Garage Doors
+Roll-up Doors aka Coiling Garage Doors

-Also available in a security grille style, or in aluminum or steel construction, rolling doors are used on interiors and exteriors for both security and weather protection for commercial, industrial, institutional, and many other installations.
+Roll-up doors are used on interiors and exteriors for both security and weather protection for commercial, industrial, institutional, and many other installations.
 Most are constructed using interlocking flat or curved slats that wrap around a drum as they’re opened or closed and often offer enhanced security features.

 The doors are ideal for service and delivery entrances in warehouses, storefronts, and concession counters.
 Insulated and fire-rated rolling doors are also available.